Camino Francés 2014

 Some of the crew from the meal in Zubiri were going to stay in Pamplona for an extra night so I said my goodbyes to them then, while I also met a new face.
 Anna from Estonia was walking from St Jean to Logrono and myself and David asked that she join us in the morning.
 I love meeting new people!

 After an hour, we reached Cizur Menor, a suburb of Pamplona.
 I had originally planned on staying here.
 There was a fiesta in full swing while we passed through it.
-The local bar was still open thumping music and serving drink.
+The local bar was still open thumping music and serving drinks.
 Drunk locals were on the street shouting as we passed by.
 I was pretty happy not to have stayed there.
 We swiftly passed this town.
-It was just after 7am and the sun was starting to rise.
+It was just after 7 am and the sun was starting to rise.
 The climb was getting more and more gradual..it was all uphill for the next few hours.
-The back of my legs felt it and we were stopping for breath more frequently than before.
+The back of my legs felt it and we were stopping to breathe more frequently than before.
 I seemed to enjoy the ascent more than Dave and Anna and always left them behind.
 They didn’t seem to mind as it was I who had great difficulties on the descent and usually took forever to negotiate the drop.
 The terrain is barren, mostly empty fields after the harvest.
 The only word to use is golden.
 Save for the odd green tree, everything is brown or golden.
 Crops won’t grow here until after winter.
 I would love to see this scenery in May.
-I try to picture it in my head..different kind of greens, yellows and colours of flowers.
+I try to picture it in my head..different kinds of greens, yellows, and colours of flowers.
 A vast difference.

 I take a few photographs myself and wait for Dave and Anna to appear so we can start the walk down to Puente la Reina.
 I wasn’t waiting long before they arrived and we took a few photographs together.
 Anna is an aspiring photographer who brought along a nice expensive camera.
 It is pretty heavy to carry but she didn’t mind.
 Every so often she would disappear to take an obscure photo or to get a good position but she would return a few minutes later.
 On the Alto, a van appeared from the Albergue Apostol Santiago in Puente la Reina.
 We were hoping to stay there.
 I guess they were there to advertise themselves as they are based on the outskirts of the city and are not the first albergue or hostel you would pass.
 Speaking to the owner, she mentioned that the albergue has been full for the last weeks.